 Ahh, sweet Saturdays.
-The family and I were out running errands, and were discussing where we might like to have lunch.
+The family and I were out running errands and were discussing where we might like to have lunch.
 Our destination, Whole Foods, offers lunches that can be packed up and taken out.
 However, we were thinking of something a bit quicker.
-Catty corner from Whole Foods, there is an Arby’s and a Chick Fil A. As far as food goes, we know what to expect at both: Quick serve, with drive through service, both have chicken and milk shakes.
+Catty-corner from Whole Foods, there is an Arby’s and a Chick-fil-A. As far as food goes, we know what to expect at both: Quick serve, with drive-through service, both have chicken and milkshakes.
 In fact, Arby’s has those tasty sins known as curly fries.
-However, in my efforts to try to adhere to the my no french fry edict post-childbirth, the curly fries were tossed out the proverbial window as not an option.
-So, we paper-scissors-rock (lizard-spock)-ed the decision, and Arby’s won out.
-Except, I being the mama, overrode the decision, and throw down the Chick Fil A gauntlet.
+However, in my efforts to try to adhere to my “no french fry” edict post-childbirth, the curly fries were tossed out the proverbial window as not an option.
+So, we paper-scissors-rock-lizard-Spock-ed the decision, and Arby’s won out.
+Except, I being the mama, overrode the decision, and throw down the Chick-fil-A gauntlet.

-I think of how those little niceties go a long way, and know that the only way that type of experience can be created is by creating a positive work environment, empowering employees and respecting the customer.
+I think of how those little customer service niceties go a long way and know that the only way that type of experience can be created is by creating a positive work environment, empowering employees and respecting the customer.

 As we left, I thought about how even in a depressed economy, people still want to feel good about what they purchase, and they want to feel good when they leave.
 They will go out of their way for it, forego the easy way out, and fight their way through parking lots for it.